chartjes/blog/source/_posts/2012-03-27-metatesting-understanding-mock-objects.markdown

 to effectively use mock objects.

 In these examples I am using PHPUnit's [built-in support](http://www.phpunit.de/manual/3.0/en/mock-objects.html) for mock objects.
-At Kaplan our testing engineer told me that he likes to use [Mockery](https://github.com/padraic/mockery) but there were problems getting it to play nicely with the dependency injection container that is in use (it's a customized version of [Pimple](http://pimple.sensiolabs.org).
+At Kaplan our testing engineer told me that he had tried to use [Mockery](https://github.com/padraic/mockery) but there were problems getting it to play nicely with the dependency injection container that is in use (it's a customized version of [Pimple](http://pimple.sensiolabs.org)).
 Can't argue with that.
-Not until I experiment with Pimple myself to see if it gains us anything instead of using what comes with PHPUnit.
+Not until I experiment with Mockery myself to see if it gains us anything instead of using what comes with PHPUnit.

 So here is our scenario: we have a class called Alpha, that contains a method called munge().
-We wish to test that method in a unit tests.
+We wish to test that method in a unit test.
 So what does this class look like?

 {% codeblock lang:php %}